vaccineimpact/vimc_course/README.md

 ## To publish using `gh-pages`

-One way to publish this online is to use the `gh-pages` branch on GitHub. **The following assumes that your source code is in the `master` branch, and that no uncommitted changes exist in the repo.
+One way to publish this online is to use the `gh-pages` branch on GitHub. **The following assumes that your source code is in the `main` branch, and that no uncommitted changes exist in the repo.
 You have been warned!**

 Firstly, build your document, which should place all files in a `docs` folder.
 Then, copy the file `.nojekyll` into `docs/` (this is required to make sure figures render correctly when deployed).

 **Assuming that the branch `tempBranch` does not exist**, then on the command line run:

 ```
-git checkout master
+git checkout main
 git checkout -b tempBranch
 git add -f docs
 git commit -m "Added docs to repo"